 - Add toppings.
 Serve immediately.

-- Chocolate: Make sure to use high quality chocolate, not chocolate chips.
+- Chocolate: Make sure to use high-quality chocolate, not chocolate chips.
 You won’t have much “lava” with chocolate chips!
-I suggest high quality chocolate baking bars sold in the baking aisle such as Baker’s, Ghirardelli, Nestle, or Lindt.
-They’re all typically sold in 4 ounce bars, so you will need 1 and 1/2 bars total.
+I always use pure chocolate baking bars (found in the grocery store baking aisle), such as Baker’s, Ghirardelli, or Lindt.
+They’re typically sold in 4-ounce bars, so you will need 1 and 1/2 bars total.

-- Eggs: For this recipe, you need 2 whole eggs plus an addition 2 egg yolks.
-(Use the 2 extra egg whites in an omelet or in any of my recipes with egg whites.)
-After 10–14 minutes in an oven this hot, the eggs should be cooked to 160°F which is considered safe to eat.
-If you’re concerned, you can take the temperature to be sure!
+- Eggs: For this recipe, you need 2 whole eggs plus an additional 2 egg yolks.
+(Use the 2 extra egg whites in an omelet or in any of these recipes with egg whites.)
+After 10–14 minutes in an oven this hot, the eggs should be cooked to 160°F, which is considered safe to eat.
+If you’re concerned, you can take the temperature with an instant read thermometer to be sure.

 Keywords: chocolate lava cake, lava cake